AgoladaMartin/AgoladaMartin/README.md

 ### Hi there 👋

 I'm Martin - I'm a junior fullstack developer.
-I started progamming on october 21' by doing a fullstack developer bootcamp with Hack A Boss.
+I start progamming on october 21' by doing a fullstack developer bootcamp with Hack A Boss.
 I like it so much and I learn about:

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,nodejs,react)](https://skillicons.dev)

-My teammates and me did a project about give feedback on business companies you worked for, we are very proud of that. these are the repositories:
+My teammates and me did a project about give feedback on business companies you worked for, we are very proud of that.
+These are the repositories:

 Backend --->
 https://github.com/AgoladaMartin/Rate-a-Biz-Back